Private water supplies

 View Private Water Supplies privacy notice (PDF 430KB).

 The council's Environmental Health Service has a dedicated team of officers who deal with private water supplies.
 We sample commercial supplies at least once a year to ensure their safety for public use, taking enforcement action where necessary to secure improvements to failing supplies and follow up cases of waterborne disease or contamination in any private supply.

 Our Environmental Health team can also provide the following services to any private supply user:

 Our Environmental Health team can collect samples of any supply to assess the quality of the water.
 This is a chargeable service normally associated with applications for planning approval for new properties or house sales.
-There is a minimum charge of £134 associated with this service and the full set of results will be available approximately ten working days from the date of taking the sample.
+There is a minimum charge of £140 associated with this service and the full set of results will be available approximately ten working days from the date of taking the sample.
 If you have received a bill for your samples that have been taken you can pay online.

 Our Environmental Health team can undertake the risk assessment of a supply to determine if it meets the requirements for Scottish Government funded grant aid to improve the quality and or quantity of the available water.
 Find out more about private water supply grants.

-Our Environmental Health team can also give advice on supply management and possible sources of contamination and possibly provide assistance in times of water scarcity.
+Our Environmental Health team can also give advice on supply management and possible sources of contamination.

 You can call us at 01467 539539 or email us at email@example.com.
 Please provide your full name, address and details of the service required.